codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/service-containers.md

 {% endraw %}
 {% endhighlight %}

 This pipeline will run integration tests during the freestype step called `my_integration_tests` and at that point a Redis instance will be available at hostname `my-redis-db-host` and port 6479.
+Note how in this example, the service container is placed at the root of the pipeline (as opposed to inside a specific step).
+This ensures that the Redis instance is running for [the duration of the pipeline]({{site.baseurl}}/docs/codefresh-yaml/service-containers/#running-services-for-the-duration-of-the-pipeline).

 ## Launching multiple sidecar containers

 Like Docker compose it is possible to launch multiple services this way.
-For example let's say that a Java application needs both Redis and MongoDB during integration tests.
+For example, let's say that a Java application needs both Redis and MongoDB during integration tests.
 Here is the respective pipeline:

  `codefresh.yml`
 {% highlight yaml %}